 Hydrogenated Fatty Acids, Trans Fat and Saturated Fat: Food List

 Hydrogenated oils are quickly becoming a growing concern for the health conscious individual.
-The long term negative effects of consuming foods with hydrogenated oils is a major topic of discussion around the world.
-These oils are a common staple in food factories and restaurants.
+The long-term adverse effects of consuming foods with hydrogenated oils is a major topic of discussion around the world.
+These oils are an everyday staple in food factories and restaurants.
 Can we learn from our mistakes?
 Will industries consider these changes cost effective and necessary for our health?
-These are questions we need to consider when we purchase and consume our daily meals.
+These are questions we need to think of when we purchase and consume our daily meals.

 So what is the big deal?

 What are Hydrogenated Oils?
 Hydrogenated oils occur when hydrogen is added to vegetable oil.
 The process is called hydrogenation and creates trans fat.
 The purpose of this process is to create shelf life, but hydrogenated oils and trans fat are very bad for our health.

 What is Trans Fat?
 Hydrogenated oils and man-made processed fats are trans fats.
 These fats are thick and cause numerous health issues.

 What is Saturated Fat?
 Saturated fats primarily come from plants and animals.
 Plant sources include coconut, cocoa butter, and palm oil.
 Animal sources are usually, beef, pork, and dairy.

 Cholesterol: Hydrogenated oils, trans fat and saturated fats increase low-density lipoprotein (LDL).
 LDLs are the bad cholesterol.
 While the LDLs are being raised the high-density lipoproteins (HDLs) are being lowered.
 One of the functions of HDLs is to capture excessive cholesterol in the blood but if they are reduced the excessive cholesterol accumulates.
 This accumulation leads to plaque build up.

 - White bread (some wheat and multigrain breads)

 - Ice cream